projectriff/riff/docs/riff_credentials_set.md

-      --namespace namespace    the namespace of the credentials to be added --registry string        registry server host, scheme must be "http" or "https" (default "https") --registry-user string   registry username; password will be read from stdin -s, --secret secret          the name of a secret containing credentials for the image registry
+      --namespace namespace    the namespace of the credentials to be added --registry string        registry server host, scheme must be "http" or "https" (default "https") --registry-user string   registry username; password will be read from stdin -s, --secret secret          the name of a secret containing credentials for the image registry (default "push-credentials")
 ```

 ### Options inherited from parent commands